dangerbell/job-search-talk/PITCHME.md

 - Follow up with the interviewer, thank them for the opportunity
 - Don't dwell on bad interviews, it happens to everyone, you'll have another
 - Do feel free to clarify things you said or work on alternate solutions

 ---

+### Salary Negotiation

+- Come to the first interview knowing what the average salary for the job is
+- Sites like GlassDoor are very helpful
+- Always negotiate, even if you're happy with the offer, it can't hurt to ask
+- Try to avoid saying the first number, you're already at a disadvantage
+- Avoid revealing salary history or current salary
+- If asked for a number state the industry average if you can

+---